-(ii) As at 31 December 2016, the Group's deferred tax liability related to the change in fair value of available-for-sale financial assets reflects in the above table.
+(ii) As at 31 December 2017, the Group's deferred tax liability related to the change in fair value of available-for-sale financial assets were reflected in the above table.

-As at 31 December 2016, the Group has not recognised deferred tax assets in respect of tax losses of RMB988.9 million (2015: RMB941.0 million) as it is not probable that future taxable profits against which the losses can be utilised will be available.
-The tax losses can be carried forward for five years from the year incurred and hence will be expired from 2017 to 2021.
+(iii) As at 31 December 2017, the Group has not recognised deferred tax assets in respect of tax losses of RMB977.7 million (2016: RMB988.9 million) as it is not probable that future taxable profits against which the losses can be utilised will be available.
+The tax losses can be carried forward for five years from the year incurred and hence will be expired from 2018 to 2022.